colbyr/gridless/readme.md

 ## Things to Note:

 1. Keep the `.container` class on `<body>` where possible.
-2. Notice unlike many other grids, gridless does use a `.last` class (kudos to [csswizardry](http://csswizardry.com)).
+2. Notice unlike many other grids, gridless does use a `.last` class (kudos [csswizardry](http://csswizardry.com)).
-3. Elements the overflow into a new row simply wrap into a new one.
+3. Elements that overflow into a new row simply wrap into a new one.
 4. Configuration options can be set in `grid-config.less`.